krsoninikhil/krsoninikhil.github.io/_posts/2018-12-16-a-quest-to-find-perfect-editor.md

 I used to use Atom, it's MIT licensed, got tons of extensions.
-Everything was great, life was good.
+I was happy, life was good.
 Then Microsoft baught Github.
 Soon enough, people started talking about [future of Atom](https://news.ycombinator.com/item?id=17258419).
 Since they already have something similar called VSCode, I too started worrying